ferram4/Kerbal-Joint-Reinforcement/README.md

 	Type	Name					Default Value		Action

-	bool	reinforceAttachNodes			1			--Toggles stiffening of all vessel joints bool	reinforceDecouplersFurther		1			--Toggles stiffening of interstage connections bool	reinforceLaunchClampsFurther		1			--Toggles stiffening of launch clamp connections bool	useVolumeNotArea			0			--Switches to calculating connection area based on volume, not area; not technically correct, but allows a better approximation of very large rockets bool	debug					0			--Toggles debug output to log; please activate and provide log if making a bug report float	massForAdjustment			0.01			--Parts below this mass will not be stiffened float	stiffeningExtensionMassRatioThreshold	5			--Sets mass ratio needed between parts to extend Decoupler Stiffening one part further than it normally would have gone; essentially, if the code would have stopped at part A, but part B that it is connected to is >5 times as massive as part A, include part B
+	bool	reinforceAttachNodes			1			--Toggles stiffening of all vessel joints bool	multiPartAttachNodeReinforcement	1			--Toggles additional stiffening by connecting parts in a stack one part further, but at a weaker strength bool	reinforceDecouplersFurther		1			--Toggles stiffening of interstage connections bool	reinforceLaunchClampsFurther		1			--Toggles stiffening of launch clamp connections bool	useVolumeNotArea			1			--Switches to calculating connection area based on volume, not area; not technically correct, but allows a better approximation of very large rockets bool	debug					0			--Toggles debug output to log; please activate and provide log if making a bug report float	massForAdjustment			0.01			--Parts below this mass will not be stiffened float	stiffeningExtensionMassRatioThreshold	5			--Sets mass ratio needed between parts to extend Decoupler Stiffening one part further than it normally would have gone; essentially, if the code would have stopped at part A, but part B that it is connected to is >5 times as massive as part A, include part B